When Is the Best Time

 The Narrows Hiking Details

 There isn't any permit required if hiking upstream with a slight ascent from the Temple of Sinawava to Big Spring.
 However, you can turn around whenever you start feeling uncomfortable.
-If you wish to hike the more challenging track downstream from Chamberlain’s Ranch to Temple of Sinawava, a permit is required, and the transport has to be arranged in advance.
+If you wish to hike the more challenging track downstream from Chamberlain’s Ranch to the Temple of Sinawava, a permit is required, and the transport has to be arranged in advance.

 - Trail Length Return Hike: 9 miles/ 14 km - Allow some extra time for side canyons exploration like Orderville Canyon.